 Total Media Exposure on Social Media for ‘Januworry’ in South Africa from 1-15 January 2020 vs 1-15 January 2019

-With the trends that we will see in 2020, there’s no doubt that AI will continue to rise.
-And when it comes to Marketing, it’s clear to see that AI has an important role to play.
-From finding insights on customers and conversations, to understanding your metrics better and seeing how you can improve, try using AI to ensure that your marketing efforts in 2020 are well optimised.
+With the trends that we're seeing, there’s no doubt that AI will continue to rise.
+And when it comes to Marketing, it’s clear that AI has an important role to play.
+From finding insights on customers and conversations, to understanding your metrics better and seeing how you can improve, try using AI to ensure that your marketing efforts in 2022 are well optimised.

 Meltwater has enabled Ogilvy Mather Namibia to manage what they measure.
 Read the Case Study to see how else our AI-powered solution met their challenge.